steezyinc/senior-ios-coding-challenge/README.md

 ## Product Requirements

-AUTHENTICATION
-As an unauthenticated user:
-- [ ] I want to navigate to the /signup View Controller to sign up with an email and a password
-  - [ ] I want my email to be unique to me when I sign up.
-If a user already has the email I specified I should be presented with an error alert informing me of the issue.
+### [Feature] Display class list and play video

+As a user,
-- [ ] I want to navigate to the /login View Controller to login to my account with my email and password
+I want to navigate to the classes index page and view instructional dance videos,
-  - [ ] I want the login page to show me some indication of an error if my login information is incorrect
-  - [ ] I want the login page to have a link to the /signup page if I do not already have an account
-- [ ] I want to be able to logout of my account

-CLASSES INDEX
+so that I can take class and improve my dance skills.

+**Acceptance Criteria**

-As an authenticated user:
+As a user:

-- [ ] I want to navigate to the /classes View/Navigation Controller to see what classes are available
+- [ ] I want to be displayed a list of classes offered to me.
-- [ ] I want to see the title of the class, the instructor, the level, the class thumbnail, and the song used in the class
+- [ ] I want to know what the title of each class is.
-- [ ] I want to search the entire catalog of classes.
-I want to search by title, instructor, level, or song
-- [ ] I want to search without worrying about case sensitivity
-- [ ] I want to enter the class player when I click on a class thumbnail when I am viewing or searching the available classes
+- [ ] I want to know who the instructor of each class is.

-CLASS PLAYER PAGE
-As an authenticated user:
-- [ ] I want to navigate to the /video View Controller using iOS native AvPlayer (in Figma) for each class url
+- [ ] I want to navigate to the /video View Controller when clicking on a class using iOS native AvPlayer (in Figma) for each class url
-- [ ] I want to play the video in landscape mode
-- [ ] I want to pause the video
-- [ ] I want to see a timestamp of how many seconds I have elapsed in the video
-- [ ] I want to see a timestamp of how many seconds I have remaining in the video
-- [ ] I want to see a progress bar representing where I am in the video
-- [ ] I want to be able to seek to different parts of the video by clicking on the progress bar
+- [ ] I want to be able to play, pause, and seek the videos on the video view.
-- [ ] I should be able to exit the video and return to the Classes view
+- [ ] I should be able to exit the video and return to the list of classes

-ANALYTICS
+### [Feature] Track user's progress

+As a user,
+I want STEEZY to track my progress, so that I know how well I'm progressing in my dance journey.

+**Acceptance Criteria**
-As an authenticated  user:
+As a user:

-- [ ] I want the application to track what timestamp I last left off in the class
+- [ ] I want to track what timestamp I progressed to in class.
+For example, if I watched 30 seconds of the video and paused, my progress timestamp should be recorded at 30 seconds.
-- [ ] I want the application to track what percentage of the class the user actually watched
+- [ ] I want to track what percentage of the class I actually played.
-  - [ ] Case 1: User repeatedly watches the first 10% of the video and then closes the class player.
+  - Case 1: User repeatedly watches the first 10% of the video.
 The progress should only be 10%.
-  - [ ] Case 2: User watches the first 15% of the video.
-The user seeks to 10% timestamp and watches up to 25%.
-The user has only watched a total of 25% of the video.
-The total progress should be 25%.
+  - Case 2: User watches the first 15% of the video.
+The user seeks back to 0% and watches up to 20%.
+The user has only watched a total of 20% of the video.
-  - [ ] Case 3: User watches the first 10% and the last 10% of the video.
+  - Case 3: User watches the first 10% and the last 10% of the video.
 The user has watched a total of 20% of the video.
 The total progress should be 20%.
-- [ ] I want the application to track how much time the user actually spent on the video.
-This includes play time and pause time

 ## Your Goal